-- Required foundation courses (6 credits): ASTD 284 and 285 - Required Asian language sequence (9 credits): Either JAPN 111, 112, and 114; KORN 111, 112, and 114; or CHIN 111, 112, and 114 - Required intercultural communication course: SPCH 482 - Supplemental major courses (9 credits): Chosen from ANTH 417; PHIL 348; or any upper-level ASTD, JAPN, KORN, Asian HIST, or Asian GVPT courses (consult an Academic Advisor for course options in addition to those recommended) - Required capstone course (3 credits): ASTD 485
+- Required foundation courses (6 credits): ASTD 284 - Required Asian language sequence (9 credits): Either JAPN 111, 112, and 114; KORN 111, 112, and 114; or CHIN 111, 112, and 114 - Required intercultural communication course: SPCH 482 - Supplemental major courses (9 credits): Chosen from ANTH 417; PHIL 348; or any upper-level ASTD, JAPN, KORN, Asian HIST, or Asian GVPT courses (consult an Academic Advisor for course options in addition to those recommended) - Required capstone course (3 credits): ASTD 485

 The following course sequence outlines all the requirements for the BA in East Asian Studies.
-Coursework for the major is indicated by ◆.
 Since some recommended courses fulfill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
-Students should consult an Advisor whenever taking advantage of other options.
-Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 69.
+Students should consult an Academic Advisor whenever taking advantage of other options.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 74.

-East Asian Studies Degree Courses
+East Asian Studies Major Courses

 Note: Placement tests are required for MATH and WRTG courses.

-LIBS 150 Introduction to Research 1

-WRTG 101 Introduction to Writing 3

-MATH 107 College Algebra 3

-or MATH 106 or a higher-level math course

-PHIL 140 Contemporary Moral Issues 3

-or ENGL 240 Introduction to Fiction, Poetry, and Drama

-or other arts and humanities course

-Both BIOL 101 Concepts of Biology 3

-and BIOL 102 Laboratory in Biology 1

-or BIOL 103 Introduction to Biology

-or other biological and physical sciences lecture and

-laboratory course(s)

-WRTG 291 Research Writing 3

-or other communications/writing course

-♦ ASTD 284 Foundation of East Asian Civilization 3

-GVPT 170 American Government 3

-or other behavioral and social sciences course

-IFSM 201 Concepts and Applications of Information

-Technology 3

-or CMST 303 Advanced Application Software
+LIBS 150 Introduction to Research WRTG 101 Introduction to Writing 3 or WRTG 101S Introduction to Writing College Mathematics MATH 103 or MATH 107 College Algebra or a higher-level math course or other biological and physical sciences lecture and laboratory course(s) WRTG 293 Introduction to Professional Writing 3 or other writing course ♦ ASTD 284 Foundation of East Asian Civilization 3 GVPT 170 American Government 3 or BEHS 103 Technology in Contemporary Society or ECON 201 Introduction to Microeconomics or other behavioral and social sciences course IFSM 201 Concepts and Applications of Information Technology 3 or CMST 301 Digital Media and Technology